 The economist William Beveridge had synthesised the bravest visions of all important government departments into a single breathtaking view of the future.

 The 1942 Beveridge Report spelt out a system of social insurance, covering every citizen regardless of income.
 It offered nothing less than a cradle-to-grave welfare state.
 People began to feel part of the system, politics was no longer something that happened to them, politics promised them they could be real stakeholders in society, their voice was beginning to be heard.

-Socialism is a political and economic theory of social organisation that advocates that the means of production, distribution, and exchange should be owned or regulated by the community as a whole, the many.
+Socialism is a political and economic theory of social organisation that advocates that the means of production, distribution, and exchange should be owned or regulated by the community, the many.
 That’s a big chunk out of the pockets of the oligarchy, those few, that 1% who own everything.

 It was the Industrial Revolution, and the emergence of modern trade unionism in the 19th century which provided a solid foundation of common interest upon which these Utopian dreams could be based, that gave the campaigns for political democracy and social advancement their first real chance of success.”